 The World's Challenge Challenge is an exciting way to engage in discussion and debate about world issues, and to bring your own ideas to the table.
 Plus, the winning team will receive $1,000 each to participate in an international learning opportunity - broadening their international experience.

-The winning team will also move on to compete in the International World’s Challenge Challenge taking place at Western in June 2019, for an opportunity to win a top prize $30,000 ($10,000 per team member).
+The winning team will also move on to compete in the World’s Challenge Challenge Global Final, taking place at Western in June 2019, for an opportunity to win a top prize $30,000 ($10,000 per team member).

 Western strives to bring together individuals with a broad world view, seeking to study, influence and lead in the international community.
 It starts with one idea, one discussion.
 Who knows where it may lead?